brianadams2337/acme-shop-flo/.changeset/two-turtles-flash.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

+- **\[Login & Registration\]** Users will experience a smoother and more accessible login process.
+  The login/registration flow has been redesigned with a focus on simplicity and accessibility.
+  Changes include:
-[Authentication] Implement authentication flow interface.
-Key changes include: simplified overall layout, updated text input styles and gender selection field, enhanced accessibility (including improved semantics and keyboard navigation), refined validation rules, API error messages displayed in an error container, and success messages shown via a toast notification upon successful login.
+  - **UI/UX:** Simplified layout, updated styling for text input fields and gender selection, and enhanced accessibility features (improved semantics and keyboard navigation).
-From a functionality standpoint, we now consistently store the `redirectUrl` before navigating to the `signin` route.
-This ensures that after a successful login, users are seamlessly redirected to their previous page.
-Regarding performance enhancements, the entire `signin` page is now rendered server-side (SSR) from the outset.
-By eliminating the `last logged in user` logic, we no longer need to handle local storage on the client side, resulting in a more efficient and streamlined process.
+  - **Functionality:** Standardized handling of `redirectUrl` to ensure users are redirected to their intended destination after login.
+Improved form validation and more informative error messages displayed in a dedicated error container.
+Successful logins are now confirmed with a toast notification.
+  - **Performance:** Implemented SSR for the signin page, resulting in faster initial load times.
+Removed client-side handling of the last logged in user information, eliminating the need for local storage management and further improving performance.